caspi46/musicGenAgents/README.md

 Fun winter project for multi-agent system to generate short music (30 sec).

+## Current Status
+### TODO:
+- Identify the clear roles of each agent
+- Identify the clear constraints of each agent
+- Identify the sequence of generation (!!!)
+- Check specific API to generate music: Gemini Music API

+### Current Implementation
+- Constraints: genre, mood, instruments, notes
+- Agents:
+    - Composer Agent: Generates the main melody and chords.
+    - Arranger Agent: Arranges the music from the composer.
+    - Producer Agent: Orchestrator of the system.
+- Sequence: producer -> composer -> arranger -> producer (Should be more specific and detailed)

 ## Project Overview

 This project implements a multi-agent system for music generation using **LangChain** and **LangGraph**.